Text vs Video Therapy: Which Is Right for You?

 Research on online therapy formats shows:

-- Video therapy has been studied more extensively and shown to be comparable to in-person therapy for many conditions
+- Video therapy has been studied more extensively, and studies on virtual therapy find it comparable to in-person therapy for many conditions

-- Text-based therapy has less research but shows promise, particularly for depression and anxiety
+- Text-based therapy has less research but shows promise, with some evidence based support, particularly for depression and anxiety

 - Individual preference and engagement level may be more important than format itself